 Trustee & Co-founder

 Vanetta was born and educated in South Africa with a BA from Wits University.
 She has been a British citizen since 1970.
 Vanetta was awarded a diploma in Graphic Arts from Swindon Art College in 1982.
-She has three adult daughters, Deborah (a trustee), Lisa and Abigail.
+She has three adult daughters, Deborah (who has also been a trustee of the Trust), Lisa and Abigail.